apike/allenpike.com/projects/index.markdown

 **Older Steamclock-era Projects** (2010-2015)

+* **[Party Monster](http://www.steamclock.com/partymonster/)**: A queueing DJ app for parties and road trips.
+We made a [funky video](http://www.allenpike.com/2012/making-a-funky-app-video/) for it as well.

+* **[WeddingDJ](http://www.steamclock.com/weddingdj/)**: The best darn iPhone app for running music at weddings.

 * **[Prism](http://www.steamclock.com/blog/2014/10/goodbye-prism/)**: We shipped and later retired a photo browser for iPad that excelled at showing photos of kittens.

 * **Unladen Follow**: I created a tool to unfollow the most annoying people on Twitter.
 It was semi-broken by Twitter's 1.1 API changes, but I'd love to bring it back one day.

-* **Prototypes**: Lots of interesting prototypes haven't made it out of the Steamclock labs - for example an antisocial Facebook app, a Git client for Mac, and a turn-based strategy game.
+* **Prototypes**: Lots of interesting prototypes haven't made it out of the Steamclock labs - for example [an app for recording podcasts](/2014/podcast-recording/), an antisocial Facebook app, a Git client for Mac, and a turn-based strategy game.

 * **CMPT 470**: I've twice taught the 4th-year Web Technologies course for SFU's Computing Science department.
 In doing so, I learned that I love teaching and hate grading.